OpenCyphal/pydsdl/README.md

 ### Expression model

 Constant expression values are represented through Python types rooted under `pydsdl.Any`.
-DSDL types are also constant values, so `pydsdl.DataType` (the root of the type model) inherits from `pydsdl.Any`.
+DSDL types are also constant values, so `pydsdl.SerializableType` (the root of the type model) inherits from `pydsdl.Any`.
 The class hierarchy is as follows:

 - `Any` - has a class property (i.e., "static" property) `TYPE_NAME: str`, which contains the DSDL name of the type.